Easy Homemade Grass-Fed Butter Using a Mason Jar

 Knead the butter

-In a small bowl, pour 1/2 cup water to the butter and knead the butter with your hands, butter paddles or a spoon in order to clean the butter and remove excess buttermilk.
+In a small bowl, pour 1/2 cup water to the butter and knead the butter with your hands, butter paddles or a spoon to clean the butter and remove excess buttermilk.

 Remove the butter